 In recent decades, our relationship with soil has been that of take, take, take – with little regard to the health of the soil that feeds us.
 According to the Soil Association, we currently lose topsoil between 10 to 40 times faster than it is formed.
-We are now realising that the answer to many of the serious issues we are currently facing as a society – climate adaption, safe and affordable food, clean water, flooding, and pollution – all begin, and depend on, the health of the soil and our relationship with it.
+We are now realising that the answer to many of the serious issues we are currently facing as a society – climate adaption, safe and affordable food, clean water, flooding, and pollution – all begins, and depends on, the health of the soil and our relationship with it.

-Nurturing our Soil
+Nurturing Our Soil

 On our farms, agricultural land, and in our gardens, there is the practice of exposing the earth and leaving it bare.
 When it rains on bare earth, it caused the nutrients to leach out which depletes the soil.
 It also causes the fertile topsoil to wash off, which can then become silt and pollution in our waterways.